BlueBrain/nexus-web/README.md

 - `SECURE`: Is nexus web running in https or not.
 Default is `false`
 - `GTM_CODE`: The Google Analytics Identifier.
 GA won't be present unless an ID is specified.
 - `SENTRY_DSN`: The sentry URL Nexus Web needs to report errors to.
 Default is undefined.
+- `STUDIO_VIEW`: The location of the aggregate elastic search view that contains all the projects: `orgLabel/projectLabel/viewId`

 The following concern Plugins.
 [See how to manage plugin deployments](./docs/plugins.md)